Frequently asked questions:

 Q: We are beginners, and we heard this league is mainly competitive, is that true?

 A: Not at all!
 We have more beginner teams than any other league in the city.
 In fact, we currently have more teams in our beginner divisions than any other league has in all of their divisions combined.
-We offer Bronze, Silver, Gold, and Draft divisions.
 If you don’t want to play in a competitive division, simply sign up for the one that is at your skill level!
-We even do placement matches sometimes when we believe that some teams have attempted to sign up below their skill level.
+See our division descriptions for more information.

 Q: What times do you play?

 A: Team leagues run Sundays 6:00pm and later, Monday-Thursday runs 6:00pm and later.
 Draft League runs Sundays 4:00-6:00.

 Q: How many games do we get?